Bashan salient: Attrition

 The Syrians, refusing to accept the presence of Israeli military forces in their territory, continued to harass the IDF during early 1974, with almost daily attacks.
 By March 1974, the conflict had become a war of attrition subsequently deemed in Israel as the "War of Attrition in the Bashan Salient" or the "Little War of Attrition" (to differentiate it from the War of Attrition fought between Israel and Egypt in 1969-1970).
 The Syrian army mainly employed artillery bombardments with some attacks by armoured and infantry units also taking place.
 Between March and May 1974, more than 1,000 such incidents had occurred with some Israeli civilian settlements in the Golan Heights also coming under Syrian fire.
 The fighting took place alongside armistice negotiations, which started in February 1974 with U.S. Secretary of State Henry Kissinger serving as a go-between.
-An armistice agreement was finally signed on May 31, 1974, with the Israelis evacuating the Salient shortly after and UN peacekeeping forces taking a position on a thin strip of land between the opposing sides.
-This agreement is still in place today, and the Syrian-Israeli border is among the quietest of Israel's frontiers.
+An armistice agreement was finally signed on May 31, 1974, with the Israelis evacuating the Salient shortly after and UN peacekeeping forces (UNDOF) taking a position on a thin strip of land between the opposing sides.
+This agreement is still in place today but only on a theoretical basis, since as of December 2024 the Assad regime been overthrown in Syria, and the Israeli army has taken full control of the UNDOF demilitarized zone.